 - The drivers involved in the accident appear to be intoxicated from alcohol or drugs, or impaired for some other reason

 Check the Delaware Driver's Manual for a helpful form to be used in case of an accident.
-The form is in the Crashes and Accidents section, which starts on page 111 in the August 2006 version of the manual.
-Most insurance companies will also have accident forms available, if needed.

 If you're involved in an accident, you need to stop your car and stay at the scene.
 If your car and/or property is the only thing that was damaged, you won't need to stay at the scene, but you still need to report the incident.